 - Camp Brown: Named after Robert Brown, civil engineer for laying track on the Middle Fork railroad who was run over and killed by a backing locomotive in 1928.

-- Chair: Chair Peak is named for its shape as viewed from Kaleetan Peak.
+- Chair: Chair Peak was named by prospector Harry Whitworth in 1887 for “its striking likeness to an old armchair” as viewed from Kaleetan Peak.

 - Chikamin: Chinook jargon word for both “metal” and “money” is the name for this peak.